ossf/osv-schema/docs/schema.md

 ranges, a separate entry with the same `package` in the `affected` array may be needed.

-The `severity` field is an optional element [defined here](#severity-field).
-This `severity` field applies to a specific package, in cases where affected packages have differing severities for the same vulnerability.
-If any package level `severity` fields are set, the top level [`severity`](#severity-field) must not be set.

 The `versions` field can enumerate a specific set of affected versions, and the `ranges` field can list ranges of affected versions, under a given defined ordering. **A version is considered affected if it lies within any one of the